bt93/nanny_app/server/README.md

 **Get a child by id for caretaker**

-Get - `/api/children/{child-id}` - Gets a single child by their id attributed to the current caretaker logged in.
+GET - `/api/children/{childId}` - Gets a single child by their id attributed to the current caretaker logged in.
 Along with the child's parents.

+**Get Deactivated Children**

+GET `/api/children/{childId}` - Gets all the children who have been deactivated

 **Create a new child**